dndworld/dndworld.github.io/Downtime and Lifestyle/dtd.md

 !help guild [Name of DTD]
 ```

-To join a guild, please refer to [Guilds](/dwguide/advanced-play/guilds/)
+For help in joining a guild, please refer to [Joining a Guild (Optional)](/dwguide/start-playing/start-playing#joining-a-guild-optional/)

 ## Business DTD